mThunderbird/Procedural-Dungeon-Generation-/README.md

 # Random Dungeon Generator

-A 2D procedural dungeon generator that arranges rooms in concentric layers, all paths leading to a central boss room.
+A 2D procedural, unique and random dungeon generator that arranges rooms in concentric layers, all paths leading to a central boss room.

 🟩Spawn rooms in the outer ring, 🟨event and 🟦small boss rooms scattered throughout, and a 🟪boss chamber dominates the centre.
 The default rooms fill the gaps.

 Very slow due to rendering.
-Can be optimised to provide only the numerical values describing the resulting dungeon.
+It can be optimised to provide only the numerical values describing the resulting dungeon.

 Built in C++ using SDL2.